Fitbit Versa 2 review: Alexa on a smartwatch is handy, when it works

 Battery life

-Just as how I refuse to wear a smartwatch when I sleep, I refuse to use a smartwatch whose manufacturer measures battery life in hours.
+Just as I refuse to wear a smartwatch when I sleep, I refuse to use a smartwatch whose manufacturer measures battery life in hours.
 Fitbit promises five days of battery life, and I don’t doubt this estimate in the slightest.

 On a single charge, the Versa 2 lasted more than seven days for me.
 Indeed, as I write this review, the Versa 2 tells me it still has 25% of juice in the tank at the end of day seven.
 (This is similar to my experience with the Ionic, which also lasted more than a week on a single charge.)
 Your mileage will vary, of course — I would describe my usage as moderate.
 I used the step counter, the timers, and Alexa throughout the week without ever worrying about the watch dying on me.